Wing276/Cross-Sell-Prediction/README.md

 5. submission_1_dtree:
 	- prediction result from a decision tree classifier

-6. submission_1_randomforest:
+6. submission_1_ada:
-	- prediction result from a random forest classifier
+	- prediction result from a adabost classifier

 7. Compare_code.ipynb:
-	- The file contains all the classifiers that I have tried, random forest performs the best
+	- The file contains all the classifiers that I have tried, adaboost performs the best

 ## 3. Goal

-- The classification goal is to predict if the client will buy the transportation insurance (i.e, Identify the value of feature 'Response', 1 for yes and 0 otherwise).
+- The classification goal is to predict if the client will buy the transportation insurance (i.e. identify the value of feature 'Response', 1 for yes and 0 otherwise).

 ## 4. Attribute Information
 #### a) Input variables